 How to make Cauliflower Rice without a Food Processor

-Here are 3 other ways to make cauliflower rice:
+3 other ways to make cauliflower rice:

 - Box Grater – Chop the cauliflower into large chunks and use the medium to large-sized holes to grate the cauliflower into rice-sized pieces.
 Here’s the thing about using a box grater, you guys- it’s messy.
-Tiny little cauliflower pieces fall all over the floor and get everywhere.
+Tiny little pieces of cauliflower fall all over the floor and get everywhere.
 To help contain some of this mess, try to grate your cauliflower inside the bowl of a large mixing bowl.

 - Chop – Yep, good old fashioned chopping.
 Using a large chef’s knife simply mince the cauliflower into tiny pieces.
 This method takes more time and patience, but it requires the least amount of cooking equipment.
 A great option if you’re just getting started making your own cauliflower rice.